 the fruits of the Spirit, and it wasn’t even mentioned in regard to the deeds

-Galatians, though they may oppose the fruits of the Spirit, are not exact
+opposite (enemy) of the fruits of the Spirit.
+This means the deeds of the flesh, though they may oppose the fruits of the Spirit, are not exact

-opposites in that the deeds of the flesh are actions, whereas the fruits of the
+opposites in that they refer to actions, whereas the fruits of the

-through an environment of love, joy, peace, etc. All sin and disobedience and
+love, joy, peace, patients, etc. are not actions.
+All sin and disobedience

-that are regulated by law act as evidence of fear, allowing it to manifest and
+operate through an environment of fear, meaning the deeds of the flesh that are regulated by law act as evidence of fear, allowing it to manifest and

 (250h)